fastify/fastify-websocket/README.md

 const options = {
   verifyClient: function (info, next) {
     if (info.req.headers['x-fastify-header'] !== 'fastify is awesome !') {
-      next(false) // the connection is not allowed
+      return next(false) // the connection is not allowed }
-    }

     next(true) // the connection is allowed